Kolia56/irrigation/README.md

   packages: !include_dir_named packages
 ```

 Interface elements are pretty straightforward and are not included in the repositery.
-On top of it, <a href="https://github.com/rgc99/irrigation-unlimited-card">Irrigation unlimited companion card</a>.
+On top of it, <a href="https://github.com/rgc99/irrigation-unlimited-card">Irrigation unlimited companion card</a> is used and turns out to be very compact and effecient.